brianbuie/node-kit/README.md

 ## Class: Dir

-Reference to a specific directory with helpful methods for resolving filepaths, sanitizing filenames, and saving files
+Reference to a specific directory with helpful methods for resolving filepaths, sanitizing filenames, and saving files.

 ```ts
 export class Dir {